MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 Rendering has been tested on a GNU/Linux system with a TeX Live distribution.
 It should work on other systems as well, but I have not tested it.
-Mainly because I don't have a Mac, and refuse to use Windows.
+Mainly because I don't have a Mac, and refuse to use Windows even on pain of death.

 <!--
 I'd just like to interject for a moment.
 What you're refering to as Linux, is in fact, GNU/Linux, or as I've recently taken to calling it, GNU plus Linux.
 Linux is not an operating system unto itself, but rather another free component of a fully functioning GNU system made useful by the GNU corelibs, shell utilities and vital system components comprising a full OS as defined by POSIX.